hassan11196/CMS-OC-WebOps/README.md

 ![Wmcore Microservices](./extensions/wmcore-microservices/open-mspileup.gif)

 ## Installation

+You can either install each extension individually, or you can install all of them at once combined.

 1. Clone this repository to your local machine, or you can download the zip file and extract it.
 2. Open Google Chrome and go to `chrome://extensions/`.
 3. Enable "Developer mode" in the top-right corner.
-4. Click the "Load unpacked" button and select the directory where you cloned the repository.
+4. Click the "Load unpacked" button and select the directory of the extension you want to install.
+    - If you want to install all of the extensions as a single extension, select the **WmOps** Folder.
+    - If you want to install each extension individually, then just select the folder of the extension you want to install from the extensions folder. i.e 'dimas-page', 'jira-search', etc.
-5. The extensions should now appear in your Chrome toolbar.
+5. The extensions should now appear in you extensions page.

 ## Suggestions and Contributions